GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/Opera_Unplaced_Tracks.md

 Pirate Lady Author /\ Fishwife Carol

 "Some wives and daughters of fishermen were notoriously loud and foul-mouthed, as noted in the expression to swear like a fishwife"

+when Carol exploits herself with truth drug belief.